Thanksgiving in Widowhood: Gratitude & Grief

 Here are a few Thanksgiving survival tips for grievers:

-You are not obligated to attend activities that aren't helpful, but don't isolate completely if you need connection and comfort
+You are not obligated to attend activities that aren't helpful, but don't isolate completely.
+Make a plan (for instance, RSVP "maybe") and keep it flexible for your needs.

 The Gratitude

-Did you know the Lord lead me to begin sending a family Thanksgiving card each year after my husband died?
-Though it wouldn't have been my idea of good timing, it was a grace.
-I have, in fact, sent one every year since.
+Did you know the Lord led me to begin sending a family Thanksgiving card each year after my husband died?
+Though it wouldn't have been my idea of good timing, it ended up being a grace to me.
 Above is the back of our first one.

 Why is gratitude a critical part of our life and experience, even in grief?